💰

 The strictest building code zone in Florida.
 Originally covered only Miami-Dade and Broward counties.

-• Large missile impact test mandatory
+• Large missile impact test mandatory (9 lb 2x4 at 50 fps)

 • DP50+ minimum design pressure